Barry Diller: Sexual orientation

 New York wrote in 2001 that Diller is "often referred to as bisexual", having "lived most of his adult life as a more or less openly gay man", while his relationship with Diane von Fürstenberg "is said to be a warm and genuine one".
 Diller wrote about his homosexual relationships in his 2025 memoir Who Knew.
-However, Diller has described his sexuality as also being fluid.

 Political activities

 Diller is a member of the Democratic Party and supporter of related political causes.
 In 2012, he stated his support for Barack Obama's reelection campaign despite misgivings with aspects of the Obama administration's record, and expressed his approval of then-Mayor of New York City Michael Bloomberg.
 In 2015, Diller criticized Republican candidate Donald Trump's impact on political discourse and said he would leave the country if he was elected.

 During the 2020 Democratic primary, Diller expressed reservations over Elizabeth Warren, but stated he would support her over Trump if she was nominated.
 In 2024, Diller was among those who called for U.S. President Joe Biden to end his bid for re-election after his poor debate performance and other disconcerting signs on the campaign trail.
 Diller along with fellow billionaire Reid Hoffman said that Kamala Harris should replace FTC chair Lina Khan in a potential Harris administration.

 According to Maureen Dowd in an interview with Diller, "he did admit to one damning thing: 'I introduced Rupert Murdoch to Roger Ailes.'"
 In the interview, Diller "defended his "very, very dear, loving friend" Jeff Bezos's killing of the Washington Post's endorsement of Kamala Harris.
 Diller also defended Shari Redstone in her capitulation to Trump saying, "the idea of settling this idiot suit is horrible" but found it understandable to "bend the knee if there's a guillotine at your head".
 Diller said, "I'm so angry at the Democratic progressivism and elite nonsense of the last decade (...)
 I hate the woke right as much as I hate the woke left.
 A ban on both their houses."

+Diller and von Fürstenberg donated a combined $105,000 to Kathy Hochul between 2021 and 2022.